CoScale/docs/_docs_custom_metrics/cli.md

 * subject: A
     * value: 1.2
     * timestamp: 1456409700 = Feb 25 2016, 9:15:00 AM EST
-    * A JSON object with the names of the dimension and the name of the dimensionvalue.
+    * a JSON object with the names of the dimension and the name of the dimensionvalue.
 In this example, we're pushing data for Queue "q1" on Cluster "cl1".
 * metric id: 2
 * subject: A
     * value: 3.14
     * timestamp: 1456409700 = Feb 25 2016, 9:15:00 AM EST

-You can get some more help about the options running the command `./coscale-cli data insert --data`.
-This will give you some more information about the possibilities.
+You can get more help about the options running the command `./coscale-cli data insert --data`.
+This will give you more information about the parameters and possibilities.

     Mandatory:
         --data
-            To send data for DOUBLE metric data type, use the following format:
+            To send data for the DOUBLE metric data type, use the following format:
                 "M<metric id>:S<subject Id>:<time>:<value/s>"
                 eg:    --data="M1:S100:1454580954:1.2"

-            To send data for HISTOGRAM metric data type use the following format:
+            To send data for the HISTOGRAM metric data type, use the following format:
                 "M<metric id>:S<subject Id>:<seconds ago>:[<no of samples>,<percentile width>,[<percentile data>]]"
                 eg: --data="M1:S1:-60:[100,50,[1,2,3,4,5,6]]"

-            Sending multiple data entries is possible by using semicolon as separator.
+            Sending multiple data entries is possible by using semicolon as separator:
                 eg: --data="M1:S100:-60:1.2;M1:S100:0:2"

             The time is formatted as follows: